-If a client withdraws funds representing over 5% of managed capital assets (excluding interest, dividends, or other current income), the fee will be adjusted downward by 0.4% of withdrawn capital assets.
+If a client withdraws funds representing over 5% of managed capital assets (excluding interest, dividends, other current income, and regular distributions for spending purposes), the fee will be adjusted downward by 0.4% of withdrawn capital assets.
+For example, the legally required 5% withdrawal for program purposes by a private foundation would not qualify as a capital withdrawal reducing the fee.
 If a client adds capital assets to the account, the fee will also be increased by an initial 0.4% of added assets.

 We believe that the predictability and stability of our fixed fee arrangement are advantageous for both our clients and our firm.
 Percent of assets fees mean that an investment manager's revenue can rise or fall sharply at any time.
 Knowing that fees may plunge along with the market has the potential to create an incentive for the investment manager to set its fee very high to start, so that even after a sharp market fall there is enough revenue to cover expenses.
 Possibly as a result, profit margins of investment management firms have historically been very high, and if the market rises, these high profit margins just expand further.
 Historically, asset values in the U.S. have risen more than they have fallen, so a percent of assets fee has increased the profits of investment managers which have survived the ups and downs.
 There have, however, been times in the past when fees paid by clients to investment managers have fallen because of declining market values.
 In this case, clients would pay more with our fixed fee than they would with a percent of assets fee, at least until markets have recovered.